uafrica/delayed-jobs/README.md

 A plugin that allows you to load priority based tasks for async background processing.
 This is a scalable plugin that can be executed on multiple application servers to distribute the load.

+> **Please Note** The Shell Commands will only work on linux based servers because of the way that processes and PIDs is monitored and checked.

 Requirements
 ------------